 You may evolve a Basic Pokémon to a Stage 1 Pokémon or a Stage 1 Pokémon to a Stage 2 Pokémon.
-When a Pokémon evolves, it keeps all attached cards (Energy cards, Evolution cards, etc.) and any damage counters on it.
+When a Pokémon evolves, it keeps all cards attached to it (Energy cards, Evolution cards, etc.) and any damage counters on it.
 Any effects of attacks or Special Conditions affecting the Pokémon-such as Asleep, Confused, or Poisoned-end when it evolves.
 A Pokémon cannot use the attacks or Abilities of its previous Evolution unless a card says so.